Code-Slash-Studios/rooms-web/README.md

-You will have to insert the MSAL Secret into the .env file at the base directory.
-REACT_APP_MSAL_SECRET = "-----BEGIN CERTIFICATE-----   //...

 The purpose of this repository is to run the web application side of CIS Rooms.

 All style design files and logos are for the specific use of this website and cannot be changed or altered without consulting Code Slash Studios.